Burning Spear: Career

 In 2016 Rodney announced his retirement, but in 2022 it was announced that he would perform at the Rototom Sunsplash festival in Spain, and on the 'Welcome to Jamrock' cruise in December.

-Rodney is playing three shows in California in July 2022.
-One in San Francisco on July 22, the next in San Diego on July 23, and the final in Los Angeles on July 24.
-He is scheduled to play at the Levitt Pavillion, Denver, Colorado; on July 30, 2022.

-Two tour dates in the UK in 2022, August 13th at Forum Birmingham, and August 14th O2 Academy Brixton London.
+Rodney announced three shows in California in July 2022: San Francisco on 22 July, San Diego on 23 July and Los Angeles on 24 July.
+He also announced a show at the Levitt Pavilion, Denver, Colorado on 30 July 2022.
+These shows were followed by dates at Forum Birmingham on 13 August and the O2 Academy, Brixton, London on 14 August.
+On 14 August 2023 he performed a show in the Barby Club live music venue in Tel Aviv, Israel and on 15 August 2023 in Megiddo, Israel where he appeared together with Ehud Banai.

 Discography

 Awards

 Burning Spear has won two Grammy Awards for Best Reggae Album; one at the 42nd Grammy Awards in 2000 for Calling Rastafari, and one for 2009's Jah Is Real.
 He has been nominated for a total of 12 Grammy Awards.